Bali Mumba

-Bali Mumba (born 8 October 2001) is an English professional footballer who plays as a full-back or winger for club Plymouth Argyle.
+Bali Mumba (born 8 October 2001) is an English professional footballer who plays as a full-back or winger for club Huddersfield Town.

 Club career

 Sunderland

 Mumba made his senior debut for Sunderland against Wolverhampton Wanderers on the last day of the 2017–18 EFL Championship season, coming on as an 87th-minute substitute for captain John O'Shea, who handed him the captain's armband as he entered the field of play, making him the club's youngest ever captain for the few minutes of play remaining.
 On 2 November 2018, Mumba signed his first professional contract with the club until 2021.
 He joined South Shields on loan in March 2020, scoring in his second game, at home to FC United of Manchester.

 Norwich City

 In July 2020, Mumba joined Norwich City on a four-year deal.
 On 21 August 2021, he made his Premier League debut in a 5–0 defeat against Manchester City.